 The following M18s are not yet fully explained.

 May be 500-07.
-Originally built for Graham McRae to replace the car crashed at UK R2.
-Unraced as Trojan "released" McRae and sold to Lothar Motschenbacher US 1971 (from Edmonton 1 Aug).
-Again in US 1972 but not seen after Road Atlanta 20 Aug 1972.
-"Crashed nastily in the rain at Atlanta" (Autocourse 1972-73 US review p151).
-It is possible that this car was destroyed in the fire that destroyed Motschenbacher's garage on Thanksgiving Day, late November 1972.
+This car was originally built for Graham McRae to replace the car crashed in practice at Snetterton in April 1972 but it remained unused as Trojan "released" McRae.
+The M18 was sold instead to Lothar Motschenbacher and used in the SCCA series in North America, starting at Edmonton on 1 August.
+Motschenbacher retained the car for 1972 but it was very badly damaged at Road Atlanta in August when Motschenbacher and two other drivers crashed at Turn 1 in a sudden rain storm just as the race was finishing.
+Jonesy Morris, his mechanic at the time, recalls that the car was not repairable.
 Duncan Fox has been working hard to determine the fate of this car and is now satisfied that the tub was dumped although some parts from the car may survive somewhere.
 Some parts were reported to be in Los Angeles in 2002.

 May be 500-08.
 Don O'Sullivan (Australia).
 Bought new from McLaren to replace O'Sullivan's M10A crashed at Teretonga.
 First seen at Mallala 11 Oct 1971 with Repco-Holden V8.
 Raced at 21 Nov 1971 Australian GP.
 Entered in the 1972 Australian Tasman rounds but DNA.
 Next seen at Surfers Paradise 27 Aug 1972 (raced by O'Sullivan) then at Symmons Plain 24 Sep (DNA but described as McLaren M22) and Adelaide 8 Oct.
 Raced by Howie Sangster for O'Sullivan from Warwick Farm 5 Nov 1972 (DNS).
 Not entered in 1973 Tasman series.
 O'Sullivan then bought an ex-Teddy Pilette M22 from VDS and the M18 is not seen again.
 Jaime Gard recalls it being reduced to a bare tub to contribute parts to the Gardos F5000 and then sold with the McLaren M22.
 However, M18 bulkheads have been found in the Gardos so it would appear than the M18 was completely consumed.